 \subsection{The SK model: full replica symmetry breaking}

 We can now go back to the SK model.
 In this case, the situation is much more complicated.
-The study of the TAP equations for the SK model was initiated already in the original paper \cite{TAP77} (the reprints of this and other relevant papers can be found in \cite{MPV87}).
-The TAP equations have many solutions as in the case of the spherical $p$-spin model, however in this case the computation of their complexity is much more complicated.
-It was started in \cite{BM80}, but a recent revival of interest led to a more complete understanding of the problem, that is reviewed in \cite{Pa05} and references therein.
+The study of the TAP equations for the SK model was initiated in the original publication~\cite{TAP77} (the reprints of this and other relevant papers can be found in \cite{MPV87}).
+The TAP equations for the SK model have many solutions, as is the case for the spherical $p$-spin model, but here the computation of their complexity is much more involved.
+It was started in \cite{BM80}, but a recent revival of interest led to a more complete understanding of the problem.
+It is reviewed in \cite{Pa05} and references therein.

-There are two main reasons for this difficulty: first, the equilibrium states in the spin glass phase (\ie the lowest energy states) {\it are not independently distributed} as in the spherical $p$-spin, where different states have zero overlap.
-The mutual overlaps between equilibrium states are organized in a complicated pattern~\cite{MPV87}.
-Second, the metastable states (with free energy bigger then the equilibrium states) are not well-defined minima as in the spherical $p$-spin: indeed, for finite $N$ they come in pairs, one being a minimum and the other a maximum.
-The two coalesce in the $N\to\io$ limit forming a {\it saddle}, \ie a state with one zero mode.
+There are two main reasons for this difficulty.
+First, the equilibrium states in the spin glass phase (\ie the lowest energy states) {\it are not independently distributed}, unlike for the spherical $p$-spin model in which the different states have zero overlap.
+In the SK model, the mutual overlaps between equilibrium states are organized in a complicated pattern~\cite{MPV87}.
+Second, the metastable states (whose free energy is larger than that of the equilibrium states) are not well-defined minima, again unlike for the spherical $p$-spin model.
+In the SK model, for finite $N$ they come in pairs, one being a minimum and the other a maximum.
+The two coalesce in the $N\to\io$ limit, forming a {\it saddle} point, \ie a state with one zero mode.

-In the SK model the existence of these marginally stable states is not important as far as the equilibrium properties are concerned, since they do not appear in the computation of the partition function: the transition is from the high-temperature paramagnetic state to the low-temperature {\it equilibrium} states, and is second-order also from the point of view of the order parameter: the local magnetizations $m_i$ are small close to $T_c$~\cite{TAP77} and so are the overlaps~\cite{MPV87}.
+In the SK model the existence of these marginally stable states is not important, as far as the equilibrium properties are concerned, because they do not appear in the computation of the partition function.
+The transition is from the high-temperature paramagnetic state to the low-temperature {\it equilibrium} states, and is second-order both thermodynamically and from the point of view of the order parameter.
+Indeed, the local magnetizations $m_i$ are small close to $T_c$~\cite{TAP77} and so are the overlaps~\cite{MPV87}.

 Here we will only discuss the definition of the order parameter for the SK model and its solution using the replica method.
 For more details on the TAP approach see~\cite{TAP77,BM80,MPV87,Pa05}.